hoodie/hannibal/README.md

 ## Contribution

-Any help in form of descriptive and friendly [issues](https://github.com/hoodie/notify-rust/issues) or comprehensive pull requests are welcome!
+Any help in form of descriptive and friendly [issues](https://github.com/hoodie/hannibal/issues) or comprehensive pull requests are welcome!

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in notify-rust by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in hannibal by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ### Conventions